ibexa/documentation-developer/docs/tutorials/platform_beginner/7_embed_content.md

 ### Add the Landmark in the Ride full view

-Now modify the Ride full view template to include a list of Landmarks.
+Now modify the Ride full view template to include a list of Landmarks, and the controller that you just created.
 Add the following lines at the end of `templates/full/ride.html.twig`, before the last `</div>` and the closing tag `{% endblock %}`:

 ``` html+twig